milkshakeuk/PndAid/README.md

 # PndAid

-PndAid is a small PHP library to handling and interrogating Pnd files.
+PndAid is a small PHP library for handling and interrogating Pnd files.

 ## Features